 d.
 Disorderly conduct (including that resulting from the use of alcohol), unreasonable noise, or conduct that results in unreasonable annoyance;

 e.
-Failure to comply with the reasonable directions of public officials acting in performance of their duties on University Premises or at a University Sponsored Activity when such conduct poses a danger to personal safety or property or obstructs or impairs educational or other Institutional activities;
+Failure to comply with the reasonable directions of public officials acting in performance of their duties on University Premises or at a University Sponsored Activity or when applicable under rules regulating “Off-Campus Jurisdiction” (section 2,IV,2,b of this Code). when such conduct poses a danger to personal safety or property or obstructs or impairs educational or other Institutional activities;

 f.
 Violation of University Policy on the acceptable use of computing and network resources.
 Unacceptable uses of computing resources include, but are not limited to: